GalaxyRoblox/Policies/docs/admin.md

 ## Staff Roles

 - Administrator
-    - Community Members entrusted with authority that affects players’ stats in various ways ingame.
-These players enforce ingame rules on both the ingame chat and ingame actions utilizing various tools at their disposal.
+    - Community Members entrusted with authority that affects players’ stats in various ways in-game.
+These players enforce in-game rules on both the in-game chat and in-game actions utilizing various tools at their disposal.
 They can also host “Admin Events” that can bring something different than the standard gameplay loop and have decent rewards, but also come with a higher risk.

 - Lead Administrator
-    - A more trusted administrator given significantly more commands and power that can greatly affect other players on a serious level, such as transfers and total account wipes.
+    - A more trusted administrator is given significantly more commands and power that can greatly affect other players on a serious level, such as transfers and total account wipes.
 This player co-leads the Admin Team as a whole alongside the Admin Director.

 - Admin Director
     - The current Head of the Administrative Team, this player primarily leads the admin team, creating rules and policy as needed, opens administrative nominations, and works with the Dev Director and the Game Owners to oversee the game’s viability.

 - Developer
     - A member of staff who is focused primarily on the future development of Galaxy.
-Developers are responsible for creating events, balancing gameplay and working on future updates.
+Developers are responsible for creating events, balancing gameplay, and working on future updates.

 - Core Scripter
-    - Core scripters are trusted developers in the development team with coding knowledge, they are in a position of privilege and trust which enables them to directly edit some of Galaxy's core code.
+    - Core scripters are trusted developers in the development team with coding knowledge; they are in a position of privilege and trust, which enables them to directly edit some of Galaxy's core code.
 This role is given out exclusively by yname and Rcouret.

 - Dev Director
     - Oversees the Dev Team as a whole and can issue requests to the Admin Team for certain things to be handled, such as final rounding or shutting down servers as needed.